IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/icon/README.md

 **Setters**
 You can programmatically set all of the icon properties with the following icon setters:

-`family(fontFamily: string)` sets the icon font family `name(icon: string)` sets the icon name
+`family(fontFamily: string)` sets the icon family `name(icon: string)` sets the icon name
 `active(state: boolean)` sets the icon style to inactive if set the false

 **Getters**
 You can programmatically get all of the icon properties with the following icon getters:

-`getFamily()` returns the icon font
+`getFamily()` returns the icon family
 `getColor()` returns the icon color
 `getName()` returns the icon name
 `getActive()` returns the icon active state `getSvgKey()` returns the key of a custom SVG icon.
-The SVG key is a combination between the font-family and icon name
+The SVG key is a combination between the family and icon name